ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_editing/Erase_fills_single_lines.md

 Tip: You can also erase cross stitches by selecting them and pressing the Delete key.

-4Click Single Line on the Stitch toolbar.
+4. Click Single Line on the Stitch toolbar.

-5Click anywhere on a single line.
+5. Click anywhere on a single line.
 The line is removed.
 Cross stitches remain.

 ![cross-stitch_editing00026.png](assets/cross-stitch_editing00026.png)